sumiya11/Groebner.jl/experimental/Benchmarks/README.md

 **A couple of challenging steady-state ideals for CRNs**.

-These systems are steady-state ideals of CRN models mainly from ODEbase, which *take some time* for Groebner basis computation in degree-reverse-lex ordering.
+These systems are steady-state ideals of CRN models obtained mainly from ODEbase (http://odebase.org/), which *take some time* for Groebner basis computation in degree-reverse-lex ordering.

 1. BIOMD0000000085.
 2. BIOMD0000000086.